justinxunhengdong/portfolio/src/assets/md_content/15_WongKarWaiGame.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JPm5c4JZ9RA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 _Dev video 7.
-I polished some bugs from Dev video 6 and created a feature-complete version of the level, and adjusted the lighting of the first area._
+I polished some bugs from Dev video 6 and created a feature-complete version of the level, and adjusted the lighting of the first area to be reminiscent of Chungking Express._